conorluddy/Residents/README.md

 The goal of this project is to build out a repo that I can reuse as a jump-off point for other applications, where it would provide an initial backend API providing the core components that most apps would need - users, authentication and authorization.
 Feel free to fork it if it provides you any value, and see details below for a loose roadmap.

+**Note: Readme needs updating.
+Will document this fully when it's stable, soon**

 ![Residents](https://github.com/user-attachments/assets/7da7ff38-0406-4a07-b2f0-62671213868a)